gregoryyy/tagalyst2/doc/issue4.md

 - Overview ruler enhancement: message-length layout jumps noticeably on long threads when scrolling; pre-compute/normalize ruler layout so it stays stable before first scroll.
 - Title toolbar: sometimes absent on load (~30%); new chats can show wrong titles; rename flow is brittle—remove inline rename and rely on ChatGPT titles only.
 - Navigation toolbar: star buttons feel laggy on long chats and sometimes ignore clicks even while hover state updates; expand-after-collapse fails when using the button (keyboard shortcut still works).
+- More economic copy option: Ctrl/Cmd+C should only copy the current selection; if nothing is selected, nothing is copied.
+Copying complete/focused threads should only occur via the dedicated shortcut.

 ## Plan
 1. **Instrumentation & Baseline**